tarangverma/post-comment/README.md

 # Blog Post & Comments API

-A NestJS-based REST API that allows users to create, read, update, and delete blog posts and comments.
-This service provides a foundation for a blogging platform with structured data management and API documentation.
+A simple post-comments API service that allows users to create, read, update, and delete blog posts and comments.

 ## Features